artela-network/artela-docs/docs/develop/reference/aspect-tool/guide/config/index.md

-# Project Config
+# Configuration

 ## Introduce

-Users can customize the following configuration within the project:
+In general, developers' deployment and debugging environments may differ from the default environment.
+This involves specific configurations and settings tailored to development, allowing users to customize modifications in the following project configurations.
-* 1. Contract compilation tool optional
+1. Contract compiler
-* 2. Artela Network Rpc
+2. Network Rpc

-## Configuration
+## Options

-### 1. Contract compilation tool optional
+### 1. Contract compiler

 Sometimes you need to change the compilation method to get different features, for example, to use artela-evm features, you need to use asolc to compile the contract, so you need to modify the compilation method of the smart contract.